muchdogesec/txt2stix/docs/README.md

 As you can see, this logic would avoid the issue shown in the `MITRE ATT&CK` example.

-Design decision: this does not apply to AI mode extractions (but still applies for aliasing before extractions) because assumption is AI model is smart enough to deal with extracting data in a more intelligent manner.
+Design decision: this does not apply to AI mode extractions because assumption is AI model is smart enough to deal with extracting data in a more intelligent manner.

 ### Relationship modes